Installation

 help Help about any command

-install install services from GitHub or local folders
+install Install services via git or local folders

 logs Get docker logs from a running service